skyptdr/skyptdr/README.md

-- 👋 Hi, I’m @skyptdr
+- 👋 Hi, I’m @sky
-- 👀 I’m interested in ocmpetetive programming
+- 👀 I’m interested in competetive programming
-- 🌱 I’m currently learning dsa in c++
+- 🌱 I’m currently learning dsa
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...